Vigenère Cipher: Advanced Polyalphabetic Encryption Tool

 What is the Vigenère Cipher?

-The Vigenère Cipher is a method of encrypting alphabetic text using a series of interwoven Caesar ciphers based on the letters of a keyword.
-It's often referred to as a polyalphabetic substitution cipher because it uses multiple substitution alphabets, making it significantly more secure than monoalphabetic ciphers like the Caesar cipher.
+The Vigenère Cipher encrypts alphabetic text by weaving together multiple Caesar ciphers based on a keyword.
+Known as a polyalphabetic substitution cipher, it employs several different substitution alphabets rather than just one, which makes it substantially more secure than monoalphabetic ciphers like Caesar.

-- First letter: shifted by K (position 10)
+- First letter: shifts by K (position 10)

-- Second letter: shifted by E (position 4)
+- Second letter: shifts by E (position 4)

-- Third letter: shifted by Y (position 24)
+- Third letter: shifts by Y (position 24)

-The keyword repeats throughout the entire message, creating a complex encryption pattern.
+The keyword cycles through the entire message, building a complex encryption pattern that's tough to crack.

 Features of Our Vigenère Cipher Tool: